esl-epfl/x-heep/docs/source/GettingStarted/Setup.md

 make install
 ```

 After installation you need to add `/home/$USER/tools/verilator/$VERILATOR_VERSION/bin` to your `PATH` environment variable.
-Also add it to your `~/.bashrc` or equivalent so that it’s on the `PATH` in the future, like this:
+Also add it to your `~/.bashrc` or equivalent so that it's on the `PATH` in the future, like this:

 ```
+export VERILATOR_VERSION=4.210
 export PATH=/home/$USER/tools/verilator/$VERILATOR_VERSION/bin:$PATH
 ```